fleejy/CKAD-exercises/README.md

 - [Observability - 18%](e.observability.md)
 - [Services and networking - 13%](f.services.md)
 - [State persistence - 8%](g.state.md)

-### Can I PR?
-There is an error/an alternative way/an extra question/solution I can offer

-Absolutely!
-Feel free to PR and edit/add questions and solutions, but please stick to the existing format.

 ### References
 - [here](https://github.com/twajr/ckad-prep-notes) from twajr